ADLINK-IST/opensplice/docs/html/DeploymentGuide/_sources/service-feature-list.txt

 can be configured using easy-to-maintain XML files.

-Full details of how to use XML files to configure the elements and attributes of all OpenSplice DDS services are given in the :ref:`Configuration <Configuration>` section.
+Full details of how to use XML files to configure the elements and attributes of all Vortex OpenSplice services are given in the :ref:`Configuration <Configuration>` section.

 ..
 EoF